ELIXIR-Belgium/rdm-guide/pages/data_organization.md

 ---
 title: Data organization
 keywords:
-summary: "“For every minute spent in organizing, an hour is earned.“ Benjamin Franklin.
+summary: "“For every minute spent in organizing, an hour is earned.”
+Benjamin Franklin.
 "
 sidebar: mydoc_sidebar
 permalink: data_organization.html
 ---
-## Why organizing your data
+## Why organizing data

-{% include image.html file="data_organization_01.jpeg" caption="<b>Figure 1.</b> Why organizing your data.
-[Stuff on hard drive](https://www.flickr.com/photos/34881492@N00/15852789235), by Erik Maldre (CC BY 2.0)" %}
+{% include image.html file="data_organization_01.png" caption="<b>Figure 1.</b> Why organizing your data.
+Stuff on hard drive, by Erik Maldre (CC BY 2.0)" %}

 Does this image look familiar?
 It is very common to generate numerous folders and files during a research project.
 Without data organization, it will be very difficult to be able to: